miked-999/prompt_eng/README.md

 Run Frontend
 ------------
+Option A (served by FastAPI):
+- Start the API: `uvicorn backend.app:app --reload`
+- Open `http://localhost:8000/` in your browser (the backend serves the static frontend and suppresses favicon 404s).

+Option B (open the file directly):
-Open `frontend/index.html` in a browser.
-The page calls the API at `http://localhost:8000`.
+- Open `frontend/index.html` in a browser.
+The page calls the API at `http://localhost:8000` and works offline (no external CDNs).
+You may see 404s on `/` in the API logs if you browse to the API root; those are harmless if using this option.

 API Endpoints
 -------------